What is Speed to Lead & How to Improve It

 Did they convert on a playbook?
 Or were they examining your pricing page?

-Each interaction tells a story about the prospect's stage of the buyer journey, and your response should acknowledge and build upon that understanding.
+Each interaction tells a story about a customer experience or the prospect's stage of the buyer journey, and your response should acknowledge and build upon that understanding.

 3. Segment your leads

-Effective lead segmentation isn't just a nice-to-have—It's about hitting the ground running with every lead, armed with the right information at the right time.
+Effective lead scoring isn't just a nice-to-have—It's about hitting the ground running with every lead, armed with the right information at the right time.

-To make lead segmentation work for you, use your CRM and marketing automation tools to check insights like:
+To make lead scoring and segmentation work for you, use your CRM and marketing automation tools to automate lead scoring and check insights like:

 • Lead source (e.g., organic search, paid ads, referrals)